Lala Jagat Narain: Political life

-Death and legacy
+Death and aftermath

-Jagat was a critic of the Khalistan movement and he had earlier survived an assassination attempt in January 1981.
-However, on 9 September 1981, Narain was shot dead by a two-man team of assassins.
-Nachhatar Singh, a self-described Naxalite, was arrested at the scene of crime.
-Dalbir Singh and Swaran Singh are two others accused in the case.
+Jagat was a critic of the Khalistan movement and had survived an assassination attempt in January 1981.
+On 9 September 1981, Narain was shot dead by a two-man team of assassins.
+Nachhatar Singh Rode, was arrested at the scene of the crime.
+Dalbir Singh and Swaran Singh Rode are two others accused in the case.

 Jarnail Singh Bhindranwale, who had accused Narain of portraying the Sikh gurus as "lovers of wine and women" in his newspapers in spite of protests, was implicated in the assassination, though it was the Dal Khalsa which had likely committed it.
 An Indian Airlines plane would be hijacked by them on 29 September 1981 to demand his release, with no casualties.